guyfridge/Infra-Optimization/README.md

   description = "gke username"
 }
 ```
 5. Edit the gke.tf file and add the following inside the google_container_cluster resource.
+This ensures that Terraform will allow the cluster creation process to continue uninterrupted for 60 minutes.
+The process is unlikely to require this much time.
 ```
 # GKE cluster
 resource "google_container_cluster" "primary" {